Evelyn Ryan, Yourlifelifter

 How Faulty Thinking Sabotages Our Happiness

-Faulty thinking about our power and worth can cause us to routinely choose one harmful experience over another rather than focus on pursuing joyful ones we deserve.
-We then learn to survive with less than reliable skills, knowledge and abilities that we replace with self-gratification and superficial relationships.
-While these may bring immediate relief and temporary satisfaction, they do not contribute to long term sustainable happiness or personal growth and they do not help to build self-reliance.
+Faulty thinking about our power and worth can cause us to routinely choose one harmful experience over another rather than focus on challenging ourselves and pursuing joyful ones we deserve.
+We then learn to survive with less than reliable skills, knowledge and abilities that we replace with easy options such as self-gratification and superficial relationships.
+While these may bring immediate relief and temporary satisfaction, they do not contribute to long term sustainable happiness or personal growth and they do not help to build self-reliance and resilience.
 The mind and spirit will become traumatized and malnourished and you will become emotionally fatigued, exhausted, stressed, or depressed.
 The brain has remarkable plasticity but it is not good at spontaneous healing.

-When our souls are routinely starved, we also run the risk of three things:
+When our souls are routinely starved, we also run the risk of four things:

 - Believing falsely we are the source of the ensuing pain and discomfort; and/or